msbelaid/LivingRoom/README.md

 ## `@SelectableById`
 Use this annotation to generate `getById()` method for your entities.
-The method `getById()` takes a long parameter representing the id and returns an item.
+The method `getById()` takes a long parameter representing the id, and returns an item.
 This returns also a [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) object.

 ## `@SelectableWhere`